BIODEGRADABLE BAMBOO TOOTHBRUSH

 Handle: Designed in England, made from biodegradable & sustainable bamboo in China (where it grows).
 We painted the base different colours to avoid bedtime arguments and stop it going mouldy!
 We have two sizes, one adult and one kids

 Bristles: We use BPA-free nylon - the vegan & effective option for cleaning teeth, which does not fully biodegrade.
 With the rest of the brush being plastic free, you are still buying a product with 95%+ less plastic than any mainstream toothbrush.
 Rest assured, we are researching plastic free, alternatives, but it has to be genuinely eco-friendly, ethical and clean your teeth!
 These are coloured the same as the handle base, which again helps bathroom identification in a household that has gone 100% for bamboo!
-Adult toothbrushes are medium-bristled.
+Kids toothbrushes are soft-bristled.

 Brush care: Rinsing the brush thoroughly then tapping it against your hand to remove excess water will improve performance & lifespan.
 Dentists recommend toothbrush replacement every 3 months (and who are we to argue)